dispel4py2-0/Dispel4Py/doc/provenance_documentation.rst

    ProvenanceType.getProvStateObjectId(self, name)

-Return the id of a named object stored in the provenance state
+Return the id of a named object stored in the provenance state.

 apply_derivation_rule
 ^^^^^^^^^^^^^^^^^^^^^